Health and Safety Information for Sex Workers - HE1506

 This resource relates to the following topics:

-Health and safety information for brothels, prostitutes, sex workers and their clients in compliance with the Prostitution Reform Act 2003.
+Health and safety information for brothels, sex workers and their clients in compliance with the Prostitution Reform Act 2003.

 Details